luciopaiva/lucios-backup-tools/README.md

 ### upload-to-s3-with-md5.js

-Given a local folder, uploads all relevant files (relevant extensions configurable via config.json) to S3, also validating them after they're uploaded via the MD5 AWS HTTP header.
-If remote file doesn't match the hash, the script will warn you.
+Given a local folder, this tool uploads all relevant files (relevant extensions configurable via config.json) to S3, also validating them after they're uploaded via the MD5 AWS HTTP header.
+If the remote file doesn't match the hash, the script will warn you.

 The script first checks which files already exist in the bucket and skips them (it tells you in case it does).